Krave (cereal)

-Krave is a chocolate cereal made by the Kellogg Company.
+Krave is a chocolate cereal made by Kellogg's.
 It was launched in the United Kingdom in 2010 and marketed under the slogan "Taste Unleashed", later "Here Choccy Choccy" or "It's Time To Melt".
-It is sold in Europe under the name 'Trésor' or 'Tresor'.

 It was introduced in the United States in 2012.
 In India, the cereal is marketed as "Kellogg's Chocos Fills".

+Krave Challenge

+Starting around 2013, Kelloggs started an online marketing campaign known as the Krave Challenge, where vloggers and YouTubers would be sent a package in the mail giving them a unique and intricate challenge revolving around trying to eat a bowl of Krave cereal.
+The campaign was heavily praised for its originality and won multiple awards.